Transferring Ashes into an Urn

 What to Expect When Receiving Ashes

-Often, families aren’t even aware they need to transfer ashes.
-It’s important to remember two things in particular if you’re waiting to receive the cremated remains of a loved one.
-First, the cremated remains don’t typically arrive in the cremation urn you ordered, even if the urn is coming from the same crematorium that you purchased a permanent urn through.
+• Often, families aren’t even aware they need to transfer ashes.
+It’s important to remember that the cremated remains don’t typically arrive in the urns for ashes you ordered, even if the urn is coming from the same crematorium that you purchased a permanent urn through.
+However, it can be requested that the funeral home or crematorium assists you in filling the selected memorial with ashes.

 The Importance of Carefully Transferring Ashes